Loan PurposeRefinance or purchase prior to refinance or quick sale of the property.

 |Full Application Fee||$0|

-If purchasing up to 70% of the lower of the net purchase price or estimated current market value
+-Office: up to 45% Percentages are relative to the estimated current market value or if purchasing the lower of the net purchase price or estimated current market value

 |Maximum Funds Toward Rehab/Repair*||$0 (See the regular fix & flip loan program if borrowed rehab funds are needed)|